 Supplements

-Psyllium, pectin, and blackberry root bark may help slow down the digestive system, reducing the frequency and urgency of bowel movements.
+Psyllium and pectin may help slow down the digestive system, reducing the frequency and urgency of bowel movements.

-Probiotics may help reduce the duration of diarrhea in children.
-However, people who are taking antibiotics should finish the course before taking probiotics.
+Probiotics may help reduce the severity and duration of diarrhea.
+People who are taking antibiotics should consult a doctor before trying.

-Find out more ways to treat diarrhea at home here.
+Learn more ways to treat diarrhea at home.

 The treatment for acute diarrhea in infants differs from that for adults.
 For example, OTC anti-diarrheal medications are not suitable for children unless a doctor has prescribed them.